laravel/nova-docs/4.0/resources/fields.md

 As you may have noticed in the example above, you may use `$this` to access the resource's underlying model attributes and relationships.
 :::

 By default, Vue will escape the content of a computed field.
-If you need to render HTML content within the field, use the `asHtml` method:
+If you need to render HTML content within the field, invoke the `asHtml` method when defining your field:

 ```php
 Text::make('Status', function () {